coderrohan14/RSA_Karatsuba_Optimization/README.md

-# RSA Karatsuba Project
+# RSA Karatsuba Optimization Project

 ## Overview

-The RSA Karatsuba project implements the RSA encryption and decryption algorithm, optimized with Karatsuba multiplication for efficient handling of large integers.
+The RSA Karatsuba Optimization project implements the RSA encryption and decryption algorithm, optimized with Karatsuba multiplication for efficient handling of large integers.
 Developed in Chisel, a hardware design language based on Scala, it aims to create efficient, synthesizable hardware circuits.

 ## Key Components